0-1 MOBILE APP DESIGN | PASSION PROJECT

 Feature 01

-Click on the information tooltip to learn about the environmental impact of the clothing fabric.
+Tap on tooltips to instantly understand the environmental impact of the fabric.

 Feature 02